syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/nodes.md

 ```
 ## Add collection of nodes at runtime

-* The collection of nodes can be dynamically added using addElements method.Each time an element is added to the diagram canvas, the ['collectionChange'] event will be triggered.
+* The collection of nodes can be dynamically added using 'addElements' method.Each time an element is added to the diagram canvas, the 'collectionChange' event will be triggered.

 {% if page.publishingplatform == "aspnet-core" %}